 D. Democratic Reform

-34. Seeking for councils with wards, a minimum of three councillors per ward, elected by proportional representation.
+35. For councils with wards, seeking a minimum of three councillors per ward, elected by proportional representation.

 E. Model Code of Conduct

-43.4.
-Ensure that the Code protects and facilitates the right of councillors to have access to all the information they need, and provide information to the public and to participate as citizens in public interest campaigns and activities.
+- Ensure that the Code protects and facilitates the right of councillors to have access to all the information they need, and provide information to the public, as well as to participate as citizens in public interest campaigns and activities.

-43.8.
-Make clear that publicly exposing corruption or maladministration of a council is not against the code of conduct, even if it might damage a council’s reputation.
+- Make clear that publicly exposing corruption or maladministration of a council is not against the Code of Conduct, even if it might damage a council’s reputation.